-Policies and Legislation
+Policies

-- 1. Were Tribal Coalitions funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
-If Tribal Coalitions funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, check "yes."
-This includes if Tribal Coalitions-funded staff worked directly on these activities. - 2.
-Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Tribal Coalitions funds during the current reporting period. - 3.
-Describe the protocols and/or policies developed, substantially revised, or implemented with Tribal Coalitions funds during the current reporting period.
+1. Were Tribal Coalitions funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

+If Tribal Coalitions funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, check "yes."
+This includes if Tribal Coalitions-funded staff worked directly on these activities.

+2. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented

+Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Tribal Coalitions funds during the current reporting period.

+3. Describe the protocols and/or policies developed, substantially revised, or implemented with Tribal Coalitions funds during the current reporting period.